 There are two midterms and one final.
-The midterms will be February 25th, 2019 from 8pm to 10pm and April 11th, 2019 from 8pm to 10pm.
-The final will be held during the designated final exam slot released by campus.
+The midterms will be October 7th, 2019 from 8pm to 10pm and November 4th, 2019 from 8pm to 10pm.
+The final will be held on Friday, December 20, from 8am to 11am.
 Makeup exams will not be scheduled.

-Please plan for exams at these times and email the Head GSI at ee16a.staff@gmail.com during the first two weeks of the semester per university policy if you know about any exam conflicts.
-If an emergency arises that conflicts with the exam times, email the Head GSI as soon as possible.
+Please plan for exams at these times.
+In case of an emergency on exam day, please email the Head GSI at eecs16a@berkeley.edu (mailto:eecs16a@berkeley.edu) as soon as possible and provide details of the issue as well as a contact phone number.
 Emergency exam conflicts will be handled on a case-by-case basis.
 Exam conflicts originating from a lecture conflict will not be accommodated.